 In ON/OFF mode (the simplest heating mode), the controller is ON when it's below the set point and OFF when above.
-The disadvantage of this mode is a large over shoot of the set point (5 - 30°) on initial warm up and oscillation of temperature around the set point thereafter.
+The disadvantage of this mode is a large over shoot of the set point (5 -30°) on initial warm up and oscillation of temperature around the set point thereafter.
 The reason for the overshoot is because the heater turns off only after crossing the set point and until the heater cools down the temperature continues to rise.
-This method works well for heaters that transfer heat rapidly (such as heat lamps), it's acceptable for heaters such as heating mantles ($\approx 5^{\circ}$ overshoot), but it's terrible for heaters that transfer heat slowly (vacuum ovens, heating blocks, etc.).
+This method works well for heaters that transfer heat rapidly (such as heat lamps), it's acceptable for heaters such as heating mantles ( $\approx 5^{\circ}$ overshoot), but it's terrible for heaters that transfer heat slowly (vacuum ovens, heating blocks, etc.).

 In PID mode the controller monitors the shape of the heating curve during initial warm up and decreases power to the heater before the set point is reached so that the solution reaches the set point with minimal over shoot.
 [Notice that the heater turns off for varying periods of time before the set point temperature is reached].
 The second feature of PID mode is that it adjusts the percent of time the heater is on so that the set point is maintained precisely.
-The advantage of PID mode is that it delivers stable temperature control with any heater from heat lamps to vacuum ovens.
+The advantage of PID mode is that it delivers stable temperature control with any heater from heat lamps to vacuum oven.

 The disadvantage is that the controller must be properly tuned to the heater being used, whereas ON/OFF mode requires no tuning.
 Since both heating modes have their advantages (simplicity vs. accuracy), instructions to change the controller to ON/OFF mode are given below (though PID mode will probably give better results 95% of the time).
 The controller can be set back to PID mode by following Procedure 1 in Section 3.9.

-- Press and hold in both the ▲ and ▼ keys on the front of the temperature meter until the word "tunE" appears in the display, then let go of the buttons. - 2.
-Press ▲ until the word "CyC.t" appears in the display. - 3.
-While holding in the 'key, press the ▼ key until the word "on.of" appears in the display.
-NOTE: if the display shows the letter "A" when the 'keys is held in, press the ▲ key until "on.of" is in the display, then let go of all the keys. - 4.
-Press the ▼ key until the word "bAnd" appears in the display.
-While holding in the 'key, press the ▼ key until the value "0.1" appears in the display, then let go of all the keys. - 5.
-Press and hold in both the ▲ and ▼ keys on the front of the controller until the temperature is displayed, then release both keys.
+1. Press and hold in both the ▼ and ▲ keys on the front of the temperature meter until the word " tunE " appears in the display, then let go of the buttons.
+Press ▲ until the word " CyC.t " appears in the display.
+Procedure to change controller to ON/OFF mode 3.
+While holding in the '' key, press the $\checkmark$ key until the word " on.of " appears in the display.
+NOTE: if the display shows the letter " A " when the '' keys is held in, press the $\blacktriangle$ key until " on.of " is in the display, then let go of all the keys.
+The controller can be set back to PID control by following Procedure 1 in Section 3.9.
+To completely reset the controller 4.
+Press the $\blacktriangle$ key until the word " bAnd " appears in the display.
+While holding in the '' key, press the $\checkmark$ key until the value " 0.1 " appears in the display, then let go of all the keys. to original factory settings, follow the procedure in the Appendix, Section II.
+5. Press and hold in both the $\nabla$ and $\blacktriangle$ keys on the front of the controller until the temperature is displayed, then release both keys.